jeremyrhyde/play-sound/README.md

 # play-sound

-This play-sound module can be found on Viam registry.
+This play-sound module can be found on Viam registry [here](https://app.viam.com/module/jeremyrhyde/play-sound).
 It can be added to any robot as a generic component and will output the desired audio via the audio.

 This module has only been tested on a Mac with an M1 chip and a Raspberry Pi 4.